refinedev/refine/documentation/blog/2023-04-12-refine-invoicer-3.md

 ---

- In this post, we build on our existing understanding of `dataProvider` and `authProvider` props of `<Refine />` to implement CRUD operations in our **Pdf Invoice Genrator** app that we initialized in the previous post.
+ In this post, we build on our existing understanding of `dataProvider` and `authProvider` props of `<Refine />` to implement CRUD operations in our **Pdf Invoice Generator** app that we initialized in the previous post.
 While doing so, we discuss the roles of `<Refine />` component's `resources` and routing conventions as well.

 CRUD actions are supported by the [**Strapi**](https://strapi.io/) data provider we chose for our project and in this post we use them to build pages for **Company**, **Client** and **Contact** resources.
 We implement appropriate pages and partial components with `list`, `create`, `edit` and `delete` actions.
 We also add auth features we discussed on Day Two of the [**refineWeek**](https://refine.dev/week-of-refine-strapi/) series.